 Runner-Up: Taste of the Wild Roasted Bison and Roasted Venison High Protein Real Meat Recipes Dry Dog Food

-- Taste of the Wild High Prairie with ROASTED BISON & VENISON REAL MEAT is #1 ingredient optimal amino...
+- Taste of the Wild High Prairie with ROASTED BISON and VENISON dry dog food; REAL MEAT is the #1...

 Taste of the Wild is a great food for Labradoodles that is high in protein.
 It contains 32% protein overall.

 It comes in both roasted bison and venison flavors.
 The food that we have selected is not grain free, but there is a grain-free and puppy option too.

 The food is reasonably priced considering how high quality the ingredients are.
 It can be purchased in the following sizes: 5, 14, and 28 pounds.

 All of the ingredients are taken from sustainable sources.
 The food contains no fillers, colors, or preservatives.